openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS for Raspberry Pi.rst

 System Requirements
 ~~~~~~~~~~~~~~~~~~~

-- A Raspberry Pi 4B+.
-(If you are looking to install on a regular PC, see
+- A Raspberry Pi 4 B. (If you are looking to install on a regular PC, see
   :doc:`Ubuntu 20.04 Root on ZFS`.)
 - `Ubuntu Server 20.04.1 (“Focal”) for Raspberry Pi 4
   <https://cdimage.ubuntu.com/releases/20.04.1/release/ubuntu-20.04.1-preinstalled-server-arm64+raspi.img.xz>`__